asutosha/AspNetWebForms/README.md

 This project was made as an example of the WebForms technology and I have used the Bootstrap Framework to improve the layout and show how it works.

-I've developed this project in three tiers, let's see them:
+I've developed this project in four tiers, let's see them:

 0 - Entities tier:
 Here you'll find all the entities classes about this project.
 So, my main objective here was just developing entities, separating them from the other tiers.